monmohan/xferspdy/README.md

 # xferspdy
-Faster data transfer and peer to peer
+Faster data transfer, binary deltas, and peer to peer